TITLE Assistant Director, Management Development Institute

 IMMEDIATE SUPERVISOR Director, Management Development Institute

-The Assistant Director of the Management Development Institute assists in developing a service outreach program in training and professional development for the business community.
+The Assistant Director of the Management Development Institute assists in developing a service outreach program in training and professional development for the business community and international organizations.
 The Assistant Director is primarily responsible for developing programs customized for specific businesses and in developing public enrollment programs as assigned by the Director.
 The Assistant Director develops and implements a marketing and sales plan which maximizes the outreach and financial results of the Management Development Institute.

 MINIMUM ACCEPTABLE QUALIFICATIONS